Wendy Solling: Religious life

 Between 1978 and 1980, the Monastery of the Blessed Virgin Mary and the Hermitage of the Bernadine of Siena were built for the growing group of sisters, overseen by Solling who viewed it as a "work of Sculpture".
 The buildings were blessed and dedicated on 12 July 1980.
 During this time Solling was diagnosed with bowel cancer which required a colostomy.

-In 1998, Solling suggested that the group of Australian nuns become autonomous from the house at Freeling, in part due to ongoing tensions between the two groups.
+In 1998, Solling suggested that the group of Australian nuns become autonomous from the house at Freeland, in part due to ongoing tensions between the two groups.

 Solling supported Patricia Brennan in her Movement for the Ordination of Women.
 Solling was ordained as a deacon on 11 November 1989 by the Bishop of Newcastle and as a priest in Christ Church Cathedral, Newcastle, on 21 December 1992, the first year in which women were ordained as priests in the Anglican Church of Australia.

 In 1993, the monastery was accepted into the Order of St Francis as a second-order community.
 Solling added additional buildings to the monastery which were opened to lay women, who came to learn about spirituality, Indigenous culture and other matters.
 These buildings were called Gunya Chiara, using an Indigenous word for 'meeting' and the Italian spelling for 'Clare'.

 Towards the end of her life, Solling suffered from ill-health (including two mini strokes) which was exacerbated by the stress of the monastery.
 Solling was at this time the only remaining sister and the community ended when she moved to the United States in 2000, after the library, workshop and other buildings at Stroud burned down.
 In the last two years of her life, she lived in Boston and North Carolina with the Reverend Carter Heyward and Alison Cheek.

 Death

 Rachael Kohn notes that Solling was active and riding horses up to the time she had a stroke and died.
-A funeral service was held for her at St Philip's Episcopalian church in Brevard, North Carolina, on 9 February 2002.
+A funeral service was held for her at St Philip's Episcopal church in Brevard, North Carolina, on 9 February 2002.
 Memorial services were also held in Newcastle, Australia, and at the Stroud Monastery.
 After her death in 2002, Solling's ashes were scattered partly in the United States and partly in Australia.